Carl Macek: Legacy in anime

 Macek became one of the most controversial figures amongst English anime fandom.
 Streamline Pictures-dubbed anime were among the first to be available on home video as well as broadcast on cable.
 Over the years, he has seen his share of detractors and proponents, for while he did help to bring Japanese animation titles and series to the United States, his edits, re-rewrites and mash-ups (particularly The Robotech Saga) angered many fans of the original titles and series.
 To this day, anime fans still remain divided between appreciation and scorn for his work.

 Death

 Jerry Beck, one of Macek's former business partners, revealed that Macek died of a heart attack on Saturday, April 17, 2010.
 Barely three months before his sudden death, Macek recorded a lengthy two-and-a-half-hour podcast interview with Anime News Network, offering an extensive retrospective on his entire career.

-His brief obituary in the Los Angeles Times reported the place of death as Topanga Canyon.
+His obituary in the Los Angeles Times reported the place of death as Topanga Canyon.
 The obituary shows a picture of him surrounded by several Robotech characters from all three series.

 After Macek's death, a short documentary, Carl Macek's Robotech Universe, was produced.